davidVeer/PAL_Super_Nintendo_SNES_Endlables/README.md

 > [!NOTE]
 > All of these games are included in the print download for: _**[All-black endlables](#all-black-endlables-print-download)**_ and _**[Basic endlables](#basic-endlables-print-download)**_. because of this these **do not** have their own list in this section

-### special background endlables (print Download)
-the games that are included in the print download for the [Special background Lables](#special-background-endlables-print-download), in alphabetical order, are:

-1. Donkey Kong Country
-2. Link to the Past
-3. Megaman X
-4. Super Mario World